 The greatest vulnerability, said ACCA chief executive Helen Brand, is often among mid-sized companies.
-‘Very large and complicated organisations at least have the resources to invest heavily in defending themselves,’ she argued.
+‘Very large and complicated organisations at east have the resources to invest heavily in defending themselves,’ she argued.
 Meanwhile, smaller companies are less often targets and have small systems, so that any threat is easier to contain.
 The biggest challenge instead lies with the medium-sized companies, which can afford fewer IT specialists to protect them, yet make a tempting target for criminals.
 Closing this gap requires leadership from the very top of an organisation, Brand said.
 This is not an issue that can be left solely to the technology team.

 One alluring but possibly deceptive short-cut for companies is cyber insurance.
 This is not the panacea it initially seems, said Kelly Bissell, a principal at Deloitte & Touche.
 ‘Cyber insurance is still in its infancy,’ he told the audience.
 Most policies will not fully cover the costs resulting from an IT breach.
 Worse still, if the insurer can prove that the company neglected to institute proper measures to defend itself, they can refuse payment.
 So far, only around a fifth of companies have bought specific insurance against cyber attacks, according to Zurich Insurance.